LauraJones929/portfolio-p2/documentation/TESTING.md

 ## Bugs yet to fix
 There is a slight delay when waiting for the next image to load, especially if playing for the first time and the images aren't cached.
 Images for the next question will usually load a second or two after an answer button is clicked.

 In my JavaScript code, I have set a timer of 500 milliseconds before the next question is loaded.
-The button text is loading after the set time, but the image is slightly delayed.
+The button text is loading with the set time, but the image is slightly delayed.

+However when I am testing the project on my mobile phone, the delay isn't there and each image is rendering on its set time as expected.
+Perhaps this issue lies with my own desktop.